Ramachandra Boss & Co

-Ramachandra Boss & Co is a 2023 Indian Malayalam-language heist action comedy film directed by Haneef Adeni.
+Ramachandra Boss & Co is a 2023 Indian Malayalam-language heist action comedy film written and directed by Haneef Adeni.
 The film stars Nivin Pauly, alongside Aarsha Chandini Baiju, Jaffar Idukki, Vinay Forrt, Mamitha Baiju, Vijilesh and Sreenath Babu.
 The plot follows Ramachandra Boss, a benevolent bandit who, along with his team of misfits, plans a heist called Pravasi Heist at Amar Palace.

 The film was tentatively titled NP 42, being the 42nd film of Nivin Pauly.
 The official title, Ramachandra Boss & Co, was announced in July 2023.
 Principal photography began in January 2023 in the United Arab Emirates and was wrapped up in May 2023.
 The music is composed by Midhun Mukundan, while Vishnu Thandassery and Nishad Yusuf handled the cinematography and editing.

-Ramachandra Boss & Co was released on 25 August 2023 during Onam, where it received mixed to negative reviews from critics and became a box office failure.
+Ramachandra Boss & Co was released on 25 August 2023 during Onam, where it received negative reviews from critics and became a box office failure.

 Plot

 Years ago in Persia, Ram Madhav was a famous painter who was killed by his illegitimate son Amar Madhav for killing his mother Salma.
 His mother abandoned him shortly after his birth and it was Ram Madhav who nurtured Amar.
 Amar kills Ram Madhav and takes the painting of his mother with him as his last remembrance of her.

 Years later, in Kerala, Sidhiq, a plumber and electrician, Sophia, an IT engineer, Zachariah, a cook, and Robin, a CCTV tehnician get an invitation from Ramachandra Boss & Co for a project in Dubai.
 Upon reaching Dubai they realize that they've been called to undertake a robbery planned by Ramachandra and his assistant Sailesh.
 Hearing this, they want to return home but are compelled to commit the robbery because of their own personal troubles.
 As a part of their trial strategy, they rob the bag belonging to Jessy who is also in Dubai and joins them on the mission after her passport goes missing.

-They target the painting, Salma the angel which is kept in Amar Palace.
+They target the painting, Salma the angel, which is kept in Amar Palace.
 Ramachandra tells them that it was his mother's painting that was allegedly stolen by Amar Madhav, killing his father Ram Madhav and Ramachandra, who witnessed the murder as a toddler.

 They join as workers in Amar Palace gaining control over the palace by hijacking the security system and all the happenings in the palace can be monitored remotely by Ramachandra.
 Inside the palace Sailesh gets apprehended by Amar and his henchmen and through Shailesh, Ramachandra's whereabouts get revealed.
 They reach his location only to find that Ramachandra and his gang have escaped through a tunnel beneath their tent.